The Stefan problem and free targets of optimal Brownian martingale transport: Subharmonically generated sets

 \section{Subharmonically generated sets}

-This section defines a central notion of the present paper which characterizes a pair of sets by existence of a certain stopping time.
-This notion then is connected to solvability of the supercooled Stefan problem $(St_1)$ the one without weight $\nu$.
+This section defines a central notion of the present paper, which characterizes a pair of sets by existence of a certain stopping time.
+This notion then is connected to solvability of the supercooled Stefan problem $(St_1)$.

 \begin{definition} We say the pair $(\Sigma, E)$ is {\em subharmonically generated} by $\mu$, if there is a stopping time $\tau$ with the corresponding Eulerian flow $(\eta, \rho)$ \eqref{eqn:EulerianPDE}, such that $\tau>0$ almost surely, $W_0\sim \mu$ and $W_\tau \sim \nu = \chi_\Sigma$ and $E =\{ x \ | \ \eta (x, t) >0 \text{ for some } t>0\}.$ \end{definition}